TerraME: Simulation and Modelling of Terrestrial Systems

 About

-TerraME has been developed as a joint effort among TerraLab (Laboratory for Modelling and Simulation of Earth Systems), at Federal University of Ouro Preto, with Image Processing Division (DPI) and Earth System Science Center (CCST), at INPE.
+TerraME has been developed as a joint effort among Earth System Science Center (CCST/INPE), TerraLab (Laboratory for Modelling and Simulation of Earth Systems), at Federal University of Ouro Preto, and Image Processing Division (DPI/INPE).

 Statistics